 La Jornada reported that a note was found at the scene of the murder that read: "For being a snitch.
 You're next, governor.--The 80."
 Police say The 80 is Arturo Quintana, who allegedly leads a criminal gang associated with the organized crime syndicate known as La Línea, which operates in the Western half of the state, according to news reports.

 On March 4, 2016, Breach reported on alleged links between organized crime and mayoral candidates in several small towns in the mountainous region of western Chihuahua.
 The story mentioned "The 80" as supporting candidates for mayor in at least two towns, including the alleged gang leader's mother-in-law.
-According to one journalist who knew the victim well and who asked CPJ to remain anonymous for fear of reprisal, Breach had received threats on at least three occasions for her reporting alleging links between politicians and alleged organized crime figures.
+According to one journalist who knew the victim well and who asked not to be identified for fear of reprisal, Breach had received threats on at least three occasions for her reporting alleging links between politicians and alleged organized crime figures.

 Nahum Pedro Zárate, deputy general director of the federal Special Prosecutor for Attention to Crimes against Freedom of Expression (FEADLE) told CPJ on the day of the murder that a federal investigation had begun.
 César Augusto Peniche Espejel, Chihuahua's state attorney general, told CPJ during a visit to Chihuahua on April 4 that the victim's work as a journalist has not been discarded as a possible motive.
 He said he could not provide more details, citing the ongoing investigation.